Right to Refuse

 What is the Occupational Health and Safety (OHS) Contact Centre?

 The OHS Contact Centre is part of the Alberta Government’s Ministry of Labour and Immigration.
 If you have any questions about health and safety, you can call them anonymously – you don’t have to give your name.
-You can call with someone else, you can also call for someone else who may have a H&S concern about their workplace:
+You can call with someone else, you can also call for someone else who may have a health and safety concern about their workplace:

 You can also “Ask an Expert” through their website: https://www.alberta.ca/ask-expert.aspx